VISITOR INFORMATION FOR PRIMARY AND SECONDARY SCHOOLS

 You are welcome to bring your own food into the Zoo or you may choose to purchase from the Zoo on-site cafe.
 They have a delicious menu of both hot and cold food.
 Only food and drink purchased in the café may be consumed there (both inside and out).
 If you are requiring food for your group from the cafe please contact us for a suggested menu.

 Picnic tables – There are a number of picnic tables situated around the zoo.
 Please ensure that these areas are left tidy and that rubbish and recycling bins are used.

 BBQs - The Zoo has two electric BBQs which operate on $1.00 coins (12mins).
 They must be booked in advance.

 Drinking fountains can be found in the upper zoo and lower zoo picnic areas.

 Are located behind the café (upper zoo) and near the grassed picnic area (lower zoo)

 - We have 3 lockable lockers available; each would fit approx 30 bags.
-These are free to use however you do need to book in advance.
+These are free to use but do need to be booked in advance.